-TROJAN Card Office (Troy Campus)
+TROJAN ID Card Office (Troy Campus)

-Cashiers Office 152 Adams Administration 334/670-3293
+Located next to the Cashiers Office 154 Adams Administration 334/670-3293

-Trojan Card Deposits and Refunds
+Trojan ID Card Deposits and Refunds

-Money can be deposited on the Trojan card at the box office or at the deposit stations in the Library.
+Money can be deposited on the Trojan ID Card at the Trojan ID Card Office or at the deposit station in the Library.
 Once the money is on the account, it will not be refunded unless the account holder graduates or withdraws from the University.
-If there is no activity on an account for two years, the funds will be transferred to the Trojan Card operations account, and the card holder will lose the balance.
+If there is no activity on an account for two years, the funds will be transferred to the Trojan ID Card operations account, and the card holder will lose the balance.